windrianto3/ai-news-app/README.md

 # AI-summarized News Feed
-A news app delivering short summaries of NYT articles published today, powered by New York Times API and OpenAI API.
-Currently, the app grabs at most 10 articles (or less depending on how many were published today) relating to technology and displays them to the user,
+A news app delivering short summaries (by AI) of NYT articles published today, powered by New York Times API and OpenAI API.
+Currently, the app grabs at most 10 articles (or less depending on how many were published today) relating to technology and displays them to the user.

 Check out a sample deployment at:
 https://flask-ai-app.azurewebsites.net/

+Each section of the page corresponds to a news article published today, which includes the corresponding title header, abstract, AI-generated summary, and a link to the original article if the reader desires to read more.

 ## Technologies Used
 * New York Times API: used to acquire URLs of news articles published on today's date.